Course Feedback for Instructors (CFI)

 SETTING UP A CFI FOR YOUR CLASS

 Click the “select” link next to the course you want feedback on.
-(You may get feedback for more than one course but you will need to create a separate survey for each one.)

 Under tasks you will see “Question Personalization” click “select” next to it.
 A new tab titled “Question Personalization” will open.
 Once you see the bank of questions, you may choose up to 12 that you would like students to answer.